matichek/Number-guesser-v1/README.md

 # Number-guesser-v1
-Number guesser that let you gamble with virtual money
+Number guesser that can be used to check if you can see the future